SklyarLand/protobench/README.md

-# Go Benchmark : JSON v.
-Protobuf v.
-Gojay v.
-Easyjson
+# Go Benchmark : JSON vs Protobuf vs Gojay vs Easyjson
 This small benchmark is done to test the differences in size and speed between json and protobuf.